CRE Tool Hub

 12.00%+ Deeply protected lender position.

-**Debt Yield** rose to prominence after the Great Financial Crisis.
+The debt yield calculation rose to prominence after the Great Financial Crisis.
 Lenders realized that DSCR (which can be manipulated by low interest rates) and LTV (which can be manipulated by optimistic appraisals) weren't enough.
-They needed a metric that was independent of market "froth."
+For a cre term loan, they needed a metric that was independent of market "froth."

 Hard to Manipulate

-Debt yield is simply: **Net Operating Income ÷ Loan Amount**.
+A proper debt yield calculation is simply: Net Operating Income ÷ Loan Amount.
 It doesn't care if your interest rate is 3% or 8%.
 It doesn't care if you have a 40-year amortization.
-It only cares about how much income the building produces relative to the size of the check the lender wrote.
+It only cares about how much income the building produces relative to the size of the check the lender wrote for the cre term loan.

 Why Lenders Love 10.5%